beast-dev/doc/tutorials/markov_jumps_rewards/markov_jumps_rewards.md

 ```

 Feel free to add any other Markov jump or reward parameter to the markovJumpsTreeLikelihood.
 The fact that the markovJumpsTreeLikelihood element is added by default to the log file ensures that all the quantities registered as parameters will be logged.
-The xml example that has can edited to include the Markov jumps and rewards can be [downloaded from here]({{ root_url }}files/batRABV.xml).
+The xml example that has been edited to include the Markov jumps and rewards can be [downloaded from here]({{ root_url }}files/batRABV.xml).
 When running this file in BEAST, the Markov jumps and rewards can be summarized in Tracer: